esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 >If this happens, what should you do?
 **Options:**
 - Talk to your design team about adding a visual heading that describes the section for everyone to see and use.
+- Sometimes a heading should be a label -> change it semantically, but keep the visuals
+- Last resort if you encounter a lot of resistance regarding changing a visual heading: _"add a heading of the correct level using visually-hidden CSS as a last resort."_
 -